dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ## Pro Tips 💪

 1. **Reusability**
-   - Save the empty PDF Compose action as a template
+   - Save the empty PDF string as a variable in your environment
    - Reuse it across different flows
    - Share with your team